 Often in the growth phase the marketer must pay significant attention to distribution.
 With a growing number of customers seeking the product, more distribution channels are needed.
 Mass marketing and other promotional strategies to reach more customers and segments start to make sense for consumer-focused markets during the growth stage.
 In business-to-business markets, personal selling and sales promotions often help open doors to broader growth.
 Marketers often must develop and support new distribution channels to meet demand.
 Through the growth phase, distribution partners will become more experienced selling the product and may require less support over time.

 The primary challenges during the growth phase are to identify a differentiated position in the market that allows the product to capture a significant portion of the demand and to manage distribution to meet the demand.

+At this stage, organizations are trying to extract as much value from an established product as they can, typically in a very competitive field.
+Marketing messages and promotions seek to remind customers about a great product, differentiate from competitors, and reinforce brand loyalty: “Remember why this brand is the best.”
 As mentioned in the previous section, this late in the life cycle, promotional tactics and pricing discounts are likely to provide only short-term benefits.
 Changes to product have a better chance of yielding more sustained results.